-Help us continue to be the light for all of our participants during this challenging time by the purchase of a horseshoe today.
+Help us continue to be the light for all of our participants during this challenging time with your horseshoe today.
 There are four levels of donations - $100, $500, $1,000 and $1,500– that offer a special opportunity to have your name on a horseshoe that will be proudly displayed on the WindReach Farm Bridge of Hope.

-Thank you for helping us reach so many people during these unprecedented times.
+Thank you for your support.
 The light at WindReach Farm shines bright and strong and will be a guiding light for the people we serve.
 Together, with your continued support through the Horseshoes-For-Hope campaign, we can help ensure that WindReach will be here for years to come.

 Harry Worsley, Chair